Information for U.S. Citizens in Russia – Travel Options Out of Russia

 Departing Russia by land:

-U.S. citizens wishing to depart Russia by land should be prepared to comply with country-specific entry requirements, which may differ from the entry requirements for travelers arriving by plane.
-See the webpage of the U.S. Embassy in the country you wish to enter for COVID requirements.
+If you want to leave Russia by land, be prepared to comply with your destination’s entry rules, which may differ from the entry requirements for travelers arriving by plane.
+Travelers should also be aware that not all border crossings may be open.
+Travelers should check the website of the U.S. Embassy in the country you wish to visit for more information.
 For a list of embassies, click here.

 Departing Russia by sea:

-Some ferries from Russia to other countries may be operating.
+While ferry availability changes often, some ferries from Russia to other countries may be running, including from Sochi to Trabzon, Turkey.

-Visa Requirements for Families with American and Russian Citizen Family Members
+Visa Requirements for Families with U.S. and Russian Citizen Family Members

-The following information may be of use to those families with both American and Russian citizen family members that are considering departure options:
+The following information may be of use to families with both U.S. and Russian citizen family members that are considering departure options:

 No Visa Required for Russian Citizens